fmunirdev/fmunirdev/README.md

 ![image](https://github.com/fmunirdev/fmunirdev/blob/master/home-page.gif)

-I'm a computer science student 🎓 who is passionate about web and mobile application development. 🚀 I've been continually evaluating and upgrading my skills to stay at the cutting edge technologies. 🎯
+I'm a full-stack web developer who specializes in JavaScript and Python technologies, and has a passion for DevOps, Cloud-native development, and Microservices architectures. 🚀 I've been continually evaluating and upgrading my skills to stay at the cutting edge technologies. 🎯

 ### Interests 🚩
 - Cloud Native App Development